strapi/strapi/packages/providers/upload-aws-s3/README.md

 #### Configuration for S3 compatible services

-This plugin may work with S3 compatible services by using the `endpoint` option instead of `region`.
+This plugin may work with S3 compatible services by using the `endpoint`.
 Scaleway example:
 `./config/plugins.js`

 ```js